Kirsten Harris-Talley: Seattle City Council

 She served for 51 days as a member of the Seattle City Council in 2017, following the appointment of Tim Burgess as mayor.
 She was appointed on October 6, 2017, and was succeeded by Teresa Mosqueda following the certification of election results on November 28.
 While in office, she co-sponsored and later voted for one of the first versions of the Seattle head tax, a bill that was rejected by the full council.

 After leaving the city council, Harris-Talley was appointed to the Progressive Revenue Task Force, which was tasked with creating a new progressive tax similar to the Head Tax that she voted for.
 Later, she became the executive director of NARAL Pro-Choice Washington.

-WA State Representative
+Washington State Representative

 2020 Election

 In February 2020, Harris-Talley announced that she would be running for Washington House of Representatives 37th district position 2, after Eric Pettigrew announced he would not seek reelection.
 She would run a progressive social justice oriented campaign, advocating for universal healthcare and childcare, green infrastructure, and auditing the Washington State Department of Corrections.

 In the August 2020 primary election, Harris-Talley led with 51.18% of the vote, with Chukundi Salisbury coming in second with 23.07%.

 In the general election, Harris-Talley won in a landslide against Salisbury, 65.52% to 33.17%.